The Fan (1981 film): Development

-The original screenplay for The Fan was adapted for the screen Norman Wexler from Bob Randall's 1977 epistolary thriller novel of the same name.
+The original screenplay for The Fan was adapted for the screen by Norman Wexler from Bob Randall's 1977 epistolary thriller novel of the same name.
 Filmways was initially attached to the project as its co-producer and distributor, and offered to supply $7 million of its proposed $9 million budget.

 In 1979, director Waris Hussein was attached to the project as director, and filming was tentatively scheduled to begin in September of that year, though it was soon postponed until February 1980.
 The film subsequently underwent several rewrites: In February 1980, it was reported that Diana Hammond had been hired to rework the screenplay; however, screenwriters Priscilla Chapman and John Hartwell undertook further rewrites and are the film's only writers to receive credit.
 Hussein subsequently left the project over creative differences, after which Edward Bianchi overtook the role of director.

 Casting

-Producer Robert Stigwood initially considered Shirley MacLaine and Anne Bancroft for the lead before Lauren Bacall agreed to take the part.
+Producer Robert Stigwood initially considered Shirley MacLaine and Anne Bancroft for the lead before Bacall agreed to take the part.